Science couldn't find the pain

 How could millions of scientists, doctors and researchers be so incompetent?

-They leave millions of people suffering; while offering them pain killers or costly and useless operations.
+They let millions of people suffer while offering them expensive and unnecessary painkillers and surgeries.

-The presence of so many pain clinics only proves their inefficacy.
+The sheer number of pain clinics only demonstrates their ineffectiveness.

 Using the wrong tools

-Researchers use fancy microscopes and sophisticated scanning/imaging instruments instead of using their fingers and nails.
+Researchers use fancy microscopes and sophisticated scanning/imaging instruments instead of their fingers and nails.

 I can understand why they're having difficulties finding pain with a microscope; pain isn't visible; it's feel-able.